Last updated: July 6, 2021

 4 Delight yourself also in the Lord, And He shall give you the desires of your heart.
 5 Commit your way to the Lord, Trust also in Him, And He shall bring it to pass.
 6 He shall bring forth your righteousness as the light, And your justice as the noonday.
 7 Rest in the Lord, and wait patiently for Him (Psalm 37:4-7)

 Sometimes Christians have to wait and trust God to establish congregations near them.
+It decades for that to happen in the old Radio Church of God.

 Remember, Jesus promised Philadelphian Christians that they would be “pillars” in the Temple of God (Revelation 3:12).
 Therefore in this age, sometimes being a foundational part of a new group, or standing alone in a separated area, could be part of your training for that reward.